-The New York City Bar Association supports the enactment of A.9029/S.5845 to ensure that communications between a consumer of legal services and an LRS are deemed to be privileged just like the communications between attorney and client.
+The New York City Bar Association supports the introduction and passage of the attached draft bill to ensure that communications between a consumer of legal services and an LRS are deemed to be privileged just like the communications between attorney and client.
 New York should take a leading role nationally by addressing this important issue before any of its LRS's or consumers relying on its LRS's are forced to face this issue without any protections.